-Thirty empirical studies (including all methods) have examined private school choice’s impact on academic outcomes in public schools.
+Thirty-one empirical studies (including all methods) have examined private school choice’s impact on academic outcomes in public schools.
 Within that body of research, 29 studies find that choice improved the performance of nearby public schools.
 One study finds no significant effects.
 To date, no empirical study has found that school choice harms students in public schools.

 Four recent research studies support this conclusion:

 - A 2016 study by Anna Egalite of North Carolina State University looked at the impact of the Louisiana Scholarship Program (LSP) on Louisiana public schools.
 Egalite found, “The competitive threat of the LSP ranges from negligible to modestly positive in the public schools exposed to the threat of competition, with effect sizes growing in magnitude as the competitive threat looms larger.”

 - A 2014 study by David Figlio and Cassandra Hart of Northwestern University examined the competitive effects of the Florida Tax Credit Scholarship Program on public schools.
 They learned that more access and variety of private schools increased the competitive pressure on public schools in the wake of the policy announcement.
 They state in their conclusion, “The fact that we observed generalized improvements in school performance in response to the competitive threats of school vouchers, even in a state with rapid population growth, suggests that voucher competition may have effects elsewhere.”